plushysleeve05/kaiju_no2_IRB/README.md

 File Structure

 License
-This project is licensed under the MIT License.
+This project is licensed under the Ashesi University License.
 See the LICENSE file for details.